Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/BaseTypes.md

 # Base types

-In Firefly, all nominal types are defined in a `.ff` file somewhere.
+In Firefly, all named types are defined in a `.ff` file somewhere.
 However, some of the types in the `ff:core` package have dedicated syntax.
 These are considered base types and are documented in the following sections.